Larry Dorsey

-Larry Darnnell Dorsey (born August 15, 1953) is a former American football player and coach.
-He played college football at Tennessee State University and then played professionally in the National Football League (NFL) with the San Diego Chargers and Kansas City Chiefs.
+Larry Darnnell Dorsey (born August 15, 1953) is an American former football player and coach.
+He played professionally as a wide receiver in the National Football League (NFL).

+Dorsey played college football for the Tennessee State Tigers before playing in the NFL with the San Diego Chargers and Kansas City Chiefs.
 Dorsey served as the head football coach at Mississippi Valley State University from 1990 to 1998 and at Prairie View A&M University from 2000 to 2002, compiling a career college football coaching record of 42–81–3.

 Playing career

 College

 Dorsey played for the Tennessee State Tigers as a wide receiver under head coach John Merritt.

 Professional

-Dorsey was picked in the third round (64th overall) by the San Diego Chargers in the 1976 NFL Draft.
+Dorsey was picked in the third round (64th overall) by the San Diego Chargers in the 1976 NFL draft.
 He played for the Charges for two years, then went to the Kansas City Chiefs for his third and final year in the NFL.

 Coaching career

 Mississippi Valley State

 Dorsey was the head football coach at Mississippi Valley State University in Itta Bena, Mississippi from 1990 to the end of the 1998 season.
 While at Mississippi Valley State, he accumulated a record of 37–54–3.